 Conenose bugs are nocturnal and may be attracted to nighttime lights.
 In this way, solitary individuals may enter a home.
 A single conenose bug in the home is not necessarily cause for alarm.
 However the presence of nymphs (unwinged bugs) or numerous adult conenose bugs in your home suggested that a breeding population may be established nearby.
 Under these circumstances control may be justified.

-Conenose bug infestations are more common in poorly constructed homes.
+Conenose bug infestations are likely to be more common in poorly constructed homes.
 Good sanitation and tight building construction tends to limit conenose bug infestations.
 Destroy trash piles, bird and animal nests and burrows.
 Control and exclude rodents and birds from the house.
 Seal exterior cracks and openings into buildings and keep chimney flues closed tightly.
 Inspect and seal any openings from crawl spaces into the house sub-flooring.
 Check pets for signs of feeding and examine pet houses.

 Insecticides can effectively control conenose bugs.
 Treat room corners and edges, window and door frames, pet houses, and other suspected entry points with a pesticide labeled for these sites.
 Few household insecticides are labeled specifically for use against conenose bug; however products intended for indoor use against cockroaches or other indoor pests can be used.
 Look for products containing one of the pyrethroid insecticides: permethrin, bifenthrin, cyfluthrin, esfenvalerate or lambda cyhalothrin.

 Consider using a licensed pest control professional for conenose bug control.
 Besides their experience in treating insect problems, professionals are better suited to assist you with control of possible rodent or pest bird problems.
 A professional can also point out ways to pest proof your home.
 The most effective professional products for conenose bug control include wettable powder or microencapsulated formulations of pyrethroid insecticides such as cypermethrin, lambda-cyhalothrin, deltamethrin, or cyfluthrin.